Crime

 Police didn’t provide more information about the drugs.

 Mohmand is charged with attempted fetal homicide.
-He is being held in the Barren County Detention Center without a bond, according to jail records.
+He is being held in the Barren County Detention Center on a $100,000 bond, according to jail records.

 Christopher Leach